rsbergo/SwingTutorial/README.md

 `JButton` is an implementation of a push button.
 It is used to trigger an action if the user clicks on it. `JButton` can display a text, an icon, or both.
 Many components can be decorated with icons, using the `ImageIcon` class.

 `JLabel` is a simple component for displaying text, images or both.
 It does not react to input events.
-HTML tags can be used in a `JLabel` component.
+HTML tags can be used in a `JLabel` component. `JLabel` can take an `ImageIcon` as a parameter.
+An icon is a fixed-sized image. `ImageIcon` paints an icon from a `GIF`, `JPEG`, or `PNG` image.